 - To see what their characteristics are: Executability, storage keys, real storage backing, etc,

 - To see what tasks own and share which subpools.

-- It can also be used to understand REGION= limitations for your address space and how much of a shortage you do or do not have.
+- It can also be used to understand REGION= limitations for any address space and how much of a shortage it does or does not have.

 - It can also be used to understand common storage usage levels and shortages.

 Recently, we have published three updates (DBC-2002B, DBC-2003B and DBC-2003D) that implement a complete rewrite of the LIST SUBPOOLS command.
 Internally, it no longer uses z/OS’s VSMLIST service for gathering the underlying data, thus freeing the command from that service’s limitations.
-In particular, LIST SUBPOOLS can now be used in Foreign Address Space Mode (FASM mode).
+In particular, LIST SUBPOOLS can now be used in Foreign Address Space Mode (FASM) and in dump/XDC.

 Also, the reports emitted by the command have been revised and improved.
 New columns have been added:

 - showing additional information: Subpool category, real storage backing, miscellaneous other characteristics

 - And revising the way lengths and usage levels are displayed to be more human friendly

 The Built-in Help for the LIST SUBPOOLS command has been thoroughly rewritten and expanded.
 It is now quite comprehensive.